DanilaLeontyev/projects/eng/homework.md

     Lives in large house wit husband and doughter
     Her body in shape, gym, diet
     In free time theatre or parties

+## Homework 2
+Write the questions for sentece form skype